sumanmukherjee03/practice-and-katas/k8s/CKA/10-deployment.README.md

 ## deployment

 A deployment is a kubernetes object which is at a level above the pods and replicasets.
-This object controls how you want to rollout a new image for a container or rollback etc.
+This object controls how you want to rollout a new image for a container or rollback to an older image version.

 A deployment definition looks the same as a ReplicaSet except for the kind which is different.